What Makes a Great Wakeboard Tower?

 - Customer service:

 How easy is it to get a hold of the business you are thinking of buying from?
 We frequently hear complaints about some companies that are impossible to get on the phone or an email response from.
 It’s a good idea to call and email a couple of manufacturers and measure their response time.
 You should ask where they are located, what their business hours are, and even how many work in their call center.
-Here at Aerial, we have a dedicated full time, fully staffed sales and support team located in Southern California.
+We know that some companies are actually headquartered overseas but only have one warehouse employee in the states answering the phone.
+Here at Aerial, we have a dedicated full time, fully staffed sales and support team located in Laguna Hills, California.
 Their only job is to help customers.

 This may all seem like a lot but it's ultimately an investment in your boat.
 You are making a small investment that will modify the looks and performance of your boat.
 We understand that beyond the new fun it brings at the lake, most customers also care about picking a reputable and recognizable brand that will increase their boat's resale value and ensure the safety of their family and friends for years to come.
 Every reputable wakeboard tower dealer and manufacturer will be able to answer the questions outlined above about their products.

 Believe it or now, there are actually a few more points not covered in the article.
 If you want to read more about shopping for universal wakeboard towers or are completely new to aftermarket towers, be sure to learn about all the basics in the first link below:

 This is an expanded FAQ article that includes some of what you just read here, plus, it dives a little deeper into what a wakeboard tower is, what it does and what features are important to wakeboarders and boating in general.